 Have you ever heard a parent yelling those words?
 Or worse yet, been the one panicking because you couldn’t find your child?
-Even if it was lost childonly for a few seconds, there is no worse feeling than thinking you lost your child in an overcrowded place, such as an amusement park.
+Even if it was only for a few seconds, there is no worse feeling than thinking you lost your child in an overcrowded place, such as an amusement park.

 We lost Eric once at Disney World, and I thought my heart would just jump right out of my chest it was beating so hard.
 Luckily we were on an attraction that was an island, so I knew he couldn’t go too far on his own, but visions of him being abducted were playing havoc on my brain.
 We found him about 15 minutes later, thank goodness, playing innocently by himself, unaware that we were panicking.
 Those 15 minutes were unforgettable.